 The Bible Teacher Still Teaches

 It’s that Bible Bill Pelke’s grandmother used to teach.
 In it, Jesus commands, “Love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you” (Matthew 5:44).
 As Pelke began to think about his grandmother’s way of life, he became convinced she would have displayed the attitude Jesus calls for in His followers, even toward her own killer.
 And that conviction changed Bill Pelke’s attitude and his life.

 “It’s been a long journey, that’s for sure,” says Pelke, who has become an anti-death penalty activist, “but what I learned about love and compassion and forgiveness in 1986 has just kept me going.”

 As her grandson’s change of heart demonstrates, Ruth Pelke’s life may have ended in 1985, but her Bible-teaching ministry continues.

-On May 26, 2015 Paula Cooper was found dead of an apparently self-inflicted gunshot to the head.
-Her parole was to have ended in June, but after spending most of her life in prison, she apparently was not prepared to live on her own.
+On May 26, 2015, Paula Cooper was found dead of an apparently self-inflicted gunshot to the head.
+Her parole was to have ended in June, but after spending most of her life in prison, it appears that she was not prepared to live on her own.